Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 - Adoption self-sustaining (peer influence, not mandate)

-"If Tier 1 metrics miss 25% improvement in Pilot, pause Phase 2.
-Spend 2 weeks diagnosing onboarding."
+The gates are the whole point: "If Tier 1 metrics miss 25% improvement in Pilot, pause Phase 2 and spend two weeks diagnosing onboarding."
+Real data drives the decision.
+Hope doesn't scale.

 Four Bottlenecks You Will Hit